mattclarke/advent_of_code_24/README.md

 ## Day 17:
 - Part 1: Implemented the simple computer.
 - Part 2: It would run for days, so I looked for a pattern.
-I noticed that the digits for the last output value repeats after 8 steps, and as more output digits are added each step repeats 8**n times before moving to the next value.
-The second to last value does something similar but 8**(n-1) and so on.
+I noticed that the digits for the last output value repeats after 8 steps, and as more output digits are added each step repeats 8^n times before moving to the next value.
+The second to last value does something similar but 8^(n-1) and so on.
 That was enough to work out what was going on.
 See the code for a better description.

-Reverse engineering the code means my input is:
+Reverse engineering the code means my input program (2,4,1,3,7,5,0,3,1,5,4,4,5,5,3,0):
 ```
 B = A % 8
 B = B ^ 3